CHendrick00/sp-nnlc-docker/README.md

 ## Misc
 ### Logging
 The following logs are stored under `/data/logs` for basic debugging purposes.
 These are overwritten each time the associated script is run to prevent unintentional accumulation, and as such only include the log for the latest run.
+- nnlc-clean_log.txt
+  - Generated by `nnlc-clean`
 - nnlc-process_log.txt
   - Generated by `nnlc-process`
+- nnlc-review_log.txt
+  - Generated by `nnlc-review`
 - rlog-import_log.txt
   - Generated by `rlog-import`
 - rlog-import_scheduled_log.txt
   - Generated by scheduled rlog import job
+- rlog-rename_log.txt
+  - Generated by `rlog-rename`

 ### Notable Untested Functionality
 The following may or may not work out-of-box.
 These items have not been tested and as such may not exactly match the documentation or could require additional work.
+- Apple Metal
-- Other hosts: MacOS, non-Ubuntu Linux distros
+- Untested hosts: MacOS, Linux distros besides Ubuntu
-- Nvidia GPU on Windows host

 ## Credits